Last Updated on September 27, 2022 by ashley.davis

 Flex Cards are for medical bills that meet certain criteria.
 They may be advantageous to seniors who have a Medicare plan.
 For example, the flex card can be used for the following expenses:

 During the annual Federal Benefits Open Season in November and December, eligible employees can enroll in FSAFEDS.
-Within 60 days of their start date, new and newly eligible employees can join outside of Open Season.
+New or newly eligible employees have 60 days from their start date to enroll in benefits outside of Open Season.
 Still, they must do so on or by September 30.
 Employees who are eligible can enroll outside of Open Season within 60 days of a Qualifying Life Event (QLE), such as marriage or birth.
 Still, they must do so by September 30.
 During Open Season, newly eligible QLE employees who missed the September 30 deadline can enroll.

 You can visit the FSAFEDS website or call 1-877-FSAFEDS (372-3337) or 1-800-952-0450 to enroll in the program.